 - 1. Clinical Educator will provide electronic and/or paper copy of current participants.
 Member information is maintained in a Microsoft Excel spreadsheet which can be used to develop "Welcome Letters" using Mail Merge. - 2.
 The first PSCG meeting is typically held one week later than the first week of general clinic. - 3.
 "Welcome Letters" are sent to current and old participants (2wks prior). - 4.
 Follow-up phone calls to confirm participants (1-2 wks prior). - 5.
-Sign out the conference room or the classroom for the appropriate time for the entire semester. - 6.
+Sign out the conference room or the classroom for the appropriate time for the entire semester if applicable. - 6.
 Review client files in preparation for initial supervisory meeting (1 wk prior) and first group meeting.
 For new members who have not been seen at this center for evaluation, initial background chart review and write-up per Aphasia Class format.
-Any relevant documentation from recent community providers that is not already part of the clients file will be called for. - 7.
+Any relevant documentation from recent community providers that is not already part of the clients' file will be called for. - 7.
 One working file should be established for the group for the current semester.
-All working files for the Stroke Group are kept in its own section in the filing cabinet (i.e., NOT in alpha order).
+All working files for the Stroke Group are kept in its own section in the filing cabinet (i.e., NOT in alpha order). - 8.
+Orientation documents, required readings and clinical documentation templates are located on Brightspace under the Clinic Practicum Study course link.